team-ocean/veros/doc/reference/biogeochemistry.rst

 Instances of this class must be created with a numpy array backing the tracer values.
 Preferably this array was created in variables.py.
 Additionally a name must be supplied.
 This name will uniquely identify the tracer during simulation.
-Optional arguments arguments may be supplied:
+Optional arguments may be supplied:
 :attr:`transport` By default this value is True.
 When :attr:`transport` is true, the tracer is transported according to the selected transportation scheme.
 Setting a value for for :attr:`sinking_speed` will cause the tracer to be included in calculations of sinking tracers.
 And setting :attr:`light_attenuation` will